virtualstaticvoid/heroku-docker-r/README.md

 The new stack alleviates many of the complexities and issues with the R buildpack.

-Support has been added for [packrat][8], which is a package dependency manager.

 Pre-built docker images are published to [DockerHub][13], and are based off the [heroku/heroku][15] docker image to ensure compatibility for existing R applications.

+Support has been added for the [packrat][8] package dependency manager.

 **NOTE**: Docker *is not required* to be installed on your machine, unless you need to build and run the images locally.
 For the most common use cases, you will probably use the default setup, so it won't be necessary to have docker installed.

 ## Usage

-### New R Applications

-Run `heroku create --stack=container` from your R application source's root directory to create a [container based][7] application on Heroku.

-#### Shiny Applications
+### Shiny Applications

 These steps are for [Shiny][14] applications.

-In your R application source's root directory:
+In your Shiny application source's root directory:

 * Create a `Dockerfile` file and insert the following content.